sarahciston/intersectionalai/posts/Datasets.md

 # Datasets and Models, Ingredients and Recipes

+#### this curation is very much a work in progress.

+#### if you have ideas for interesting, more equitable datasets, let us know!

 It's not just a list of random choices and tools, it's a critical consideration... our choices matter for what we make.

+**What would make a more valid, more equitable dataset?
+Could such data exist?
+How would we know it when we encounter it, how would we use it, and how would it change our experiences of the world?**

 >> "When assessing whether a task is solvable, we first need to ask: should it be solved?
 And if so, should it be solved by AI?"
 (Jacobson et al. 2020)